 Next up, the kale.
 I use curly kale, which is what you most commonly find in grocery stores.
 Lacinato kale would also be great for this salad.
 You’ll want to finely chop the kale so you don’t have any large, tough pieces.

 The dressing that comes with the sweet kale salad that you buy it in the store is a creamy, sweet poppyseed dressing.
 Sometimes I make my own using this homemade poppy seed dressing recipe that uses yogurt for a healthier option.
 You can also use a store-bought brand with less sugar and strange ingredients – I like Tessemae’s Honey Poppyseed Dressing (not sponsored!).

 Additional Delicious Toppings

 This salad is great as is, but here are some additions I like:

 - Sliced Apples (my favorite addition for this salad)

 - Grated or Chunked Cheese – I like Parmesan, Pecorino, Asiago, or Feta on this salad

 - Grilled Chicken – a quick and easy way to turn this salad into a meal

 - Shredded Rotisserie Chicken – same as above

 - Garbanzo Beans (aka Chickpeas) are a great vegetarian way to add protein to this salad.
 Try these Cinnamon Roasted Chickpeas for a crunchy alternative.

 - Diced Avocado – Avocado is always a good idea

-Husband’s take: Ben liked this more than I expected him too, and he said he liked it better than the store-bought kind.
+Husband’s take: Ben likes this more than I expected him too, and he said he likes it better than the store-bought kind.